belitheops/ai-newsletter-generator/replit.md

 **Web Interface** (`app.py`)
 - Streamlit dashboard with real-time metrics
 - Manual newsletter generation with progress tracking
-- HTML export functionality for both new and archived newsletters
+- Dual export functionality: HTML and Markdown formats for both new and archived newsletters
 - Archive browser for historical newsletters with view and download options
 - Configuration panel for API status
+- Backward compatibility for archived newsletters (markdown available for new newsletters only)

 ### Data Flow

 1. **Scheduled/Manual Trigger** → Initiates workflow
-2. **Scraping** → Collects articles from 10 RSS feeds
+2. **Scraping** → Collects articles from 10 RSS feeds (limited to 15 most recent for performance)
 3. **Deduplication** → Identifies and consolidates similar stories using TF-IDF/cosine similarity
-4. **Summarization** → Generates AI summaries, scores, and categories via OpenAI
+4. **Summarization** → Generates AI summaries, scores, and categories via OpenAI (top 15 stories)
-5. **Newsletter Generation** → Creates HTML and text versions
+5. **Newsletter Generation** → Creates HTML, Markdown, and text versions (top 12 by impact score)
-6. **Persistence** → Saves to JSON database
+6. **Persistence** → Saves to JSON database with all formats
 7. **Distribution** → Sends via SendFox email API
-8. **Display** → Available in web interface archive
+8. **Display** → Available in web interface archive with dual export options

 ### Key Design Patterns